2023 Most Popular Religious Studies Bachelor's Degree Schools in New York

 Of the 20 students majoring in religion at Yeshiva, 10% are male and 90% are female.

-Out of the 49 schools in New York that were part of this year’s ranking, Colgate University landed the # 4 spot on the list.
-Colgate is a small private not-for-profit school located in the town of Hamilton.
+A rank of #4 on this year’s list means Colgate University is a great place for religious studies students working on their bachelor’s degree.
+Colgate is a small private not-for-profit school located in the distant town of Hamilton.

 Women make up 67% of the religion majors at the school.